 CNN’s John King, the moderator of the debate, started the proceedings by asking former Speaker of the House Newt Gingrich about a story involving the candidate’s ex-wife and their divorce.
 He brought up allegations that the former lawmaker asked his then-wife for an open marriage.

 Instead of taking the bait, Gingrich became incensed.
 “I think the destructive, vicious, negative nature of much of the news media makes it harder to govern this country, harder to attract decent people to run for public office,” he shot back.
 “And I am appalled that you would begin a presidential debate on a topic like that.”
 He went on to say that he was “frankly astounded that CNN would take trash like that and use it to open a presidential debate.”
 Gingrich received a standing ovation for his retort.

 The reality is that the left dominates the United States’ establishment media outlets.
 Only 7% of journalists identify as Republicans.
 Moreover, an overwhelming majority of the stories reported about the Trump administration are negative.

 It is clear that the American press is no longer a source for information — it has become a left-wing propaganda arm of the Democratic Party.
 Many journalists have expressed surprise at the enmity being directed at them from Trump supporters.
 News outlets have indicated that Trump’s pugnacious approach to the media is inspiring enmity among his supporters.
 But the truth is that conservatives have resented the media for decades.
 The only difference is that now, right-leaning Americans have a politician who will push back against their attacks.

 Studies have shown that the American public does not trust the press as they have in the past.
 But it’s not because of Trump — it is because of the behavior of our journalists.
-In short, the press made this bed, and now they have to lie in it.We value your comments!
-Please weigh in on our comment section below.
+In short, the press made this bed, and now they have to lie in it.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com